CSG-Live-July-2025/Resources/guide_deploying_to_render_and_netlify.md

 Replace `<your-mini-capstone-url>` or `<your-backend-url>` with your actual Render API URL.

+> **Important**: After your backend is deployed on Render, you'll get an actual URL like `https://mini-capstone-api-abc123.onrender.com`.
+Make sure to update the placeholder in your frontend code with this real URL.
+Don't forget to commit and push these changes to trigger a new Netlify deployment.

 #### 8.3 Check for Hardcoded API URLs

 > **Important**: After configuring the API URL above, make sure you don't have any hardcoded `http://localhost:3000` URLs remaining in your React components.